Project Type: Master Planning and Campus Planning

 Size: 66 Acre Campus

-The specific scope of the Master Plan included the review and incorporation of existing data and previous studies, the verification of known needs, the identification of previously unknown needs, a prioritization of needs, and the development of alternatives that best align campus facilities with Fay School strategic directions of leadership, globalization, and technology.
+The specific scope of included the review and incorporation of existing data and previous studies, the verification of known needs, the identification of previously unknown needs, a prioritization of needs, and the development of alternatives that best align campus facilities with their three major strategic goals – leadership, globalization, and technology.

-It was evident to the design team from early campus visits that relationship-building was central to the culture, mission and success of Fay School as an educational institution.
+When we first visited the campus it was clear that relationship-building was central to the culture, mission and success of Fay School as an educational institution.
 DRA’s process reflected this culture and honored the input of a diverse set of stakeholders.
 Through four major overlapping phases: Collecting, Listening, Visioning, and Documentation we developed a plan.